 Wheelchair Accessible Bathroom

 I’m always concerned about the size and accessibility of hotel room bathrooms.
 Thankfully, this one at Premier Inn Manchester Bury was very spacious, providing lots of space for moving around in my wheelchair.
-Portable hoists would not have any problem maneuvering around in this bathroom either.
+Portable hoists would not have any problem manoeuvring around in this bathroom either.

 The roll-in shower was great with a wall-mounted fold-down seat, grab bars and shower controls with easy reach.
 Floor length shower curtains to catch any water from escaping over the floor.